The eight verses that make up 1 Timothy 2:8-15 are among some of the most controversial in the Bible.

 Much like the women prophesying with their heads uncovered in 1 Corinthians 11, these women are bringing shame on men as their origin.
 (See earlier posts here and here.)
 Indeed, part of their misbehaving may have been in failing to cover their heads.

 It is hard to tell from what Didymous wrote, if he thought women could be sufficiently trained to teach on their own accord.
 Paul implies that with proper instruction these women could one day teach.
 The issue is not specifically teaching but the presumptuous and uninformed behavior of these women.

 Finally, in verse 15, we must look at the word sozo translated “saved.”
 Several scholars have suggested that this verse is suggesting that as Eve gave birth to fallen humanity, Mary gives birth to a new humanity in Christ.
 In essence, the curse of increased pain in childbirth came through Eve but is symbolically reversed in Mary who gives birth to Jesus, the firstborn of a new humanity.
 She is thus “saved” through the childbirth of Mary.
 I’m doubtful of this interpretation.
 Craig Keener and Kenneth Bailey both point out that in Greek literature sozo frequently means “carried safely through,” and in this case is likely “kept safe through” childbearing.
 Prayers were offered to Isis and Artemis that asked for just this care.
 The attempt is to assure women that despite having the pain in childbirth inherited through Eve, God, not Isis or Artemis, will see them through.

-This concludes my first pass through this passage.
-But I want to offer some more additional (and more controversial) perspective on this passage.
+This concludes my first pass through this passage but I want to offer an additional (and more controversial) perspective on this passage.